apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 <td>
 <em>(Optional)</em>
 <p>Indicates whether it is required for the InstanceSet to have at least one primary instance ready.</p>
+<p>Deprecated: since instanceset no longer checks a &ldquo;primary&rdquo; role when doing ready check, this
+field is no longer needed and will be removed in the future.</p>
 </td>
 </tr>
 <tr>